jbmagination/adventofcode/README.md

 ---

-I've created a private leaderboard for people to compete with me.
+I've created a private leaderboard for people to compete with us.
 Use the code `472595-c912363c` if you'd like to join.

+*Also, if it's not obvious, the name that we are under is `jbmagination`.*

 ---